vadimgrn/usbip-win2/README.md

     - `bcdedit.exe /set testsigning off`
   - Reboot the system to apply

-## Obtaining USBIP logs on Windows
+## Obtaining USB/IP logs on Windows
 - WPP Software Tracing is used
 - Use the tools for software tracing, such as TraceView, Tracelog, Tracefmt, and Tracepdb to configure, start, and stop tracing sessions and to display and filter trace messages
 - These tools are included in the Windows Driver Kit (WDK)